Assessment at Long Bay Primary

-Class and Syndicate Reviews: These are undertaken throughout the year.
+Class and Team Reviews: These are undertaken throughout the year.
 Data about student achievement is gathered, analysed and discussed in depth on a regular

 basis and formalised school wide at the beginning, mid and end of year.
-Specific learning needs and trends are identified across syndicates and specific actions put into
+Specific learning needs and trends are identified across teams and specific actions put into

 place to address these.
 Successful teaching strategies are shared and opportunities for sharing of best practice are capitalised on.

-School wide Review of Achievement Data: Information from class and syndicate reviews feeds into a school wide review at beginning, mid and end of year.
+School wide Review of Achievement Data: Information from class and team reviews feeds into a school wide review.
 School wide

 trends are highlighted, achievement targets set and professional development/resourcing needs are identified.
 Student achievement information is presented regularly